BambooPalace/MSAI-Federated-learning-image-segmentation/README.md

 ## Data
 * The data for image classification: MNIST and CIFAR10 will be automatically downloaded into the `data` subfolder when runing the code in `classification' part.
-* Both the image and annotation data for image segmentation has to be manual downloaded in the `data/folder` before runing experiments on segmentation.
+* For image classification, the image and annotation data  has to be manual downloaded in the `data/folder` before runing experiments on segmentation.
 The data ready to use has to be in the format of coco dataset, i.e. torchvision.datasets.CocoDetection format.
 Please refer to the COCO [website](https://cocodataset.org/#download) on how to handle the data.
 (Suggest download val2017 for experiment purpose.)

 ## Running the experiments
 Code will automatically run on gpu if gpu and cuda is available on the machine.